 6.)
 Get brain freeze from a snow cone

-Nothing says summer — or tee ball, for that matter — like a snow cone.
+Nothing makes you feel like a kid like a cup full of brightly colored ice.
 With an endless supply of flavor combinations, Austin snow cone vendors will keep your tastebuds tingling for something new.
 But you can still get your old favorite.

 5.)
 Buy a big ol’ sack of candy